-The Affirmative Action Office is available to assist the campus community with its recruitment and retention efforts and provide guidance regarding its equal employment opportunity and affirmative action policies and procedures.
+The Compliance and Diversity Office is available to assist the campus community with its recruitment and retention efforts and provide guidance regarding its equal employment opportunity and affirmative action policies and procedures.

 The Ombuds Office offers a safe and neutral place for students, along with other members of the GC community, to voice concerns, evaluate situations, organize their thoughts, and explore options for handling problems that arise—all in strictest confidence.
 Options can range from informally talking about concerns to requesting a formal grievance.
 The Ombuds Officer can gather information, serve as a “shuttle diplomat,” or mediate, as well as provide referrals to relevant authorities.
 The office has been established outside the existing administrative and academic structures and is completely independent.
 The most important job of the Ombuds Officer is to LISTEN.
 Concerns that people bring to this office include feelings of stress, disagreements about grades, problems with tuition charges, interpersonal conflicts, professional misconduct, academic dishonesty, safety concerns, ethics and whistle-blowing, and intellectual property issues.
 Students should feel free to visit this office.

 The Latin/Greek Institute offers total-immersion language programs in Latin or Ancient Greek that enable students to master the material normally covered in two to three years in a single summer.
 Graduates from the program are prepared to excel in advanced or upper-division reading courses and to pass graduate departmental translation exams.